 Mike's decades of unique experience position him as an unparalleled expert in the dynamics of leadership.
-Delve into some of his strategies and methods for empowering yourself to improve your leadership and management skills.
+Delve into some of his strategies for empowering yourself to improve your leadership and management skills.

 Diverse organizations and teams are stronger, more creative, and more innovative.
 But our conscious and unconscious biases can cloud our decision-making abilities and inhibit us from seeing what is actually happening in the present.

 We all have biases, often unconscious, that are both biological and informed by our encounters with the world.
 We will never be free of our biases, but we can become aware of them and learn how they affect us.